Russia sends its pet neo-Nazis to kill Zelensky – while claiming to want to “denazify” Ukraine

 The Russian Imperial Movement (RIM), another NRVE, was designated as a terrorist organisation by the US in 2020 for training and funding neo-Nazi terrorists across the world in its military camps, which operate without harassment from Russian security services.
 RIM has also fought in Ukraine.
 Some of the terrorists trained by RIM have been linked to attacks in Europe, such as the Nordic Resistance Movement’s bombing in Sweden in 2017.
 Russian intelligence has also been linked to Hungary’s neo-Nazis.

 From Denmark’s National Front to The Base, Russia provides training and safe haven for as many extremist groups as it can.
-On top of safe haven and training, the Kremlin funds and allies with far-right and neo-Nazi political parties across Europe and the world, which grants the Kremlin not only destabilising political influence, but also the potential for state-backed neo-Nazi terrorism as a weapon against the West.
+On top of safe haven and training, the Kremlin funds and allies with far-right and neo-Nazi political parties across Europe and the world, which grants Moscow not only destabilising political influence, but also the potential for state-backed neo-Nazi terrorism as a weapon against the West.